 “Yeah.
 What’s the worst that could happen?”
 I asked.

 “The worst that could happen,” he said, “is that Mrs. Alden’s head could be blown off as she opens the oven door!”

-I pictured it landing on my mother’s white china platter.“Yeah … I guess that would be pretty bad,” I said.
+I pictured it landing on my mother’s white china platter.
+“Yeah … I guess that would be pretty bad,” I said.
 We agreed there was no putting the genie back in the bottle and returned to the living room floor and the television.
 Snoopy was wearing an aviator hat and floating south along Central Park while the scent of roasting turkey permeated every corner of the house.
 I looked at my watch and saw it was a quarter to noon.
-Mrs. Alden went to check on the turkey again and Preston, Kevin, my mother and I followed behind her.
+Mrs. Alden checked on the turkey again, and Preston, Kevin, my mother, and I followed behind her.
 When she opened the oven door and proceeded to poke it with a fork – three of us flinched in unison.

 “It should be ready at twelve noon sharp.
 Right on schedule!” she stated, smiling proudly.”

 “Wonderful!” said my mother.

 “You kids help carry the cranberries, beans, and sweet potatoes into the dining room while I make certain the table is set properly,” said my mother.

 I carried the bowls of food to the table with a nervous eye to the kitchen.
 The allotted cooking time had expired, and still, the IED had not detonated.
 Given this, I began to hope – no pray – it was a dud and would not detonate.
 Better to have my grandpa, who always carved the turkey, cut into it, remove the stuffing, and have to explain the explosive device than have anyone actually injured by it.